-Sparks (she/her) values and is deeply committed to promoting equity based on her experience as a queer, multi-racial, next generation, woman in the field of philanthropy.
-She is currently Executive Director of Masto Foundation, a US-based family foundation rooted in the Japanese-American community.
-Prior to taking on leadership at her family’s foundation, Sparks worked in philanthropy for 12 years as a Program Officer and founded Queer Leaders in Philanthropy (a national network of LGBTQ-identified philanthropic professionals focused on changing the culture of philanthropy to be more empowering of LGBTQ individuals through advocacy and community building).
+Sparks (she/they) values and is deeply committed to promoting equity based on her experience as a queer, multi-racial, next-generation, woman in the field of philanthropy.
+She is Executive Director of Masto Foundation, a US-based family foundation rooted in the Japanese-American community.
+Before taking on leadership at her family’s foundation, Sparks worked as a Program Officer for 12 years and founded Queer Leaders in Philanthropy (a national network of LGBTQ+ philanthropic professionals focused on changing the culture of philanthropy to be more supportive of LGBTQ communities through advocacy and solidarity efforts).

-Sparks has led initiatives to make the field of philanthropy more accessible for young people and members of the LGBTQ community.
-She founded HYPE (Horizons Young Professionals for Equality) one of the largest networks fo LGBTQ donors in the US and was a founding member of the Funding Queerly Giving Circle which, in the five years after granting out over $1 million, fundraised and allocated more money to small budget LGBTQ nonprofits than any other US-based giving circle in history.
+Sparks has led initiatives to make the field of philanthropy more accessible for young people, BIPOC individuals, and members of the LGBTQ community.
+She founded HYPE which was, at one point, the largest network of LGBTQ young donors in the US and was a founding member of the Funding Queerly Giving Circle which, in the five years after granting out over $1 million, fundraised and allocated more money to small budget LGBTQ nonprofits than any other giving circle in history.

 20th Anniversary Symposium: Imagining the Future of Family Philanthropy